-- (1) Every HBA must quantify, for the short term, medium term, and long term, the housing development capacity for housing in the region and each constituent district of the tier 1 or tier 2 urban environment that is: - (a) plan-enabled; and - (b) plan-enabled and infrastructure-ready; and - (c) plan-enabled, infrastructure-ready, and feasible and reasonable expected to be realised. - (2) The development capacity must be quantified as numbers ( dy allings - (a) in different locations, including in existing and principle eas; and - (b) of different types, including standalone dwellings and attached dwellings.
+- (1) Every HBA must quantify, for the short term, medium term, and long term, the housing development capacity for housing in the region and each constituent district of the tier 1 or tier 2 urban environment that is: - (a) plan-enabled; and - (b) plan-enabled and infrastructure-ready; and - (c) plan-enabled, infrastructure-ready, and feasible and reasonably expected to be realised. - (2) The development capacity must be quantified as numbers of dwellings: - (a) in different locations, including in existing and new urban areas; and - (b) of different types, including standalone dwellings and attached dwellings.